Understanding the Job Application Process

 Companies will start collecting resumes and cover letters from job candidates once the job ads are posted.
 The HR Manager usually takes the lead in this process, and they will screen the resumes, pick out a handful of suitable candidates, and then conduct initial phone interviews.

 With Applicant Tracking Systems (ATS), the process can be trickier for job candidates.
-A stunning 99% of Fortune 500 companies use ATS today, according to recent research by LinkedIn, and many smaller and mid-sized firms are beginning to use the software, too.
+A stunning 9% of Fortune 500 companies use ATS today, according to LinkedIn, and many smaller and mid-sized firms are beginning to use the software, too.

 ATS software manages the hiring process for HR managers and companies.
 Among other things, a key feature is the software’s ability to scan and sort through thousands of resumes.